Have an expert identify gaps in your ESG for each risk area

 Our solution was to conduct a gap analysis and provide a suite of recommendations to improve the system.
-The programme improvement of the whistleblower programme was done according to ISO 37002 whistleblower guidelines.
+The improvement of the whistleblowing programme was done according to ISO 37002 whistleblowing guidelines.
 We reviewed their system, including their policies, procedures, guidelines and controls, and suggested improvements.
 We provided them with a path to meet all the requirements of the ISO guidelines.

 The results showed clearly that the company had a lot to do to get to the level of the recommended ISO 37002 standard.
 They lacked a lot of buy-in and understanding of the value of a whistleblower programme and needed a lot more knowledge and involvement by top management to make the programme effective.
 Their policies and procedures were also quite old, complex, too long and poorly drafted.
 The investigations protocols were simplistic and lacked clarity and detail.
 The programme improvement actions added significant focus, won executive buy-in for the improvement initiatives, and set a path to meeting the ISO 37002 guidelines.
 The aim of making the system more robust, more relevant, more understood and more efficient was well achieved.